tekadesukant/Apache-Tomcat-QuickSet/README.md

 ## Supported Platforms

-Our scripts support the following environments on AWS:
+Our scripts support the following OS platforms/cloud environments:

 - **Supported Linux Distributions**:
-  - `apache-tomcat.sh`: Compatible to Install Tomcat on Amazon Linux, Ubuntu, Debian, CentOS Stream, and RHEL Instance.
+  - `apache-tomcat.sh`: This script has been succesfully tested on an Ubuntu 22.04/24.04, RHEL 8/9, CentOS Stream 8/9, Amazon Linux 2/2023 and Debian 12.
+Testing on Debian 10/11 is currently in progress.

 ## Additional Scripts